pedroafabri/bancode/README.md

 # BanCode back-end API
-This is the BanCode back-end API project.
+This is the BanCode back-end API project for my programming classes.

 ## Running the application